-Exploring the avenue of gas engineering would be a wise choice and with a current shortage of ‘Gas Safe’ installers in the UK today, such skills are always in demand both commercially and domestically.
+Exploring the avenue of gas engineering would be a wise choice.
+With a current shortage of Gas Safe installers in the UK today, such skills are always in demand both commercially and domestically.
 But, if you’re still on the fence, below are some excellent reasons why you should pursue a career in the gas industry.

 It’s A Career, Not Just A Job

-For example, one day, you may be working in a home on a small boiler and another you could be servicing an industrial heating system in a commercial environment.
-Of course, this depends upon your experience, but with the right training and effort, that is where the road can lead.
+For example, one day, you may be working in a home on a small boiler, and another, you could be servicing an industrial heating system in a commercial environment.
+Of course, this depends upon your experience, but with the proper training and effort, that is where the road can lead.